AdrienPlacais/lightwin/README.md

 # LightWin
-LightWin is a tool to automatically find compensation settings for a various set of cavity failures.
+LightWin is a tool to automatically find compensation settings for cavity failures in linacs.

 ## General behavior
-The majority of the parameters are handled through a `lightwin_configuration.ini` file.
+The majority of the parameters are handled through a `lightwin.toml` configuration file.
 The `files` entry sets the `.dat` file, which is the same format as `TraceWin`.
 It sets the `Accelerator` object, which holds a `ListOfElements`.
 The latter is a `list` containing all the `_Element`s present in the `.dat.` file.